storyblok/storyblok-nuxt/README.md

 # yarn add @storyblok/nuxt
 ```

-Initialize the module by adding it to buildModules section of `nuxt.config.js` and replace the accessToken with API token from Storyblok space.
+Initialize the module by adding it to buildModules section of `nuxt.config.js` and replace the accessToken with API token from Storyblok space:

 ```js
 {